andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * Many people _still_ don't get DDD
 * But it's _still_ the best way to solve complex problems in software
 * And the best way that we know of to get teams around codebases
-* Whether you're doing microservices, a -modular monolith-, or nanoservices
+* Whether you're doing microservices, a -modular monolith-, or whatever we end up doing in the future

 Note:
 Drop this @gaythu-rajan? -> * And worst of all, it gets harder the bigger the problem you're trying to solve (TODO - explain why the scale is a challenge)